What Does it Take to Be a Communications Professor?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 In the United States, there were 34,100 jobs for Communications Professor in 2016.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Communications Professor by 2026.
-The BLS estimates 3,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Communications Professor are Utah, Colorado, and Missouri.
 Watch out if you plan on working in Vermont, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.